heimdallrj/x-in-a-nutshell/golang.md

   - Declaring Multiple Variables at Once with var
   - Skipping the Type or Value When Declaring Variables
   - Type Inference Gone Wrong
+  - Short Variable Declaration
-Short Variable Declaration
+  - Declaring Multiple Variables with a Short Variable Declaration
-Exercise 1.05: Implementing Short Variable Declaration Declaring Multiple Variables with a Short Variable Declaration Exercise 1.06: Declaring Multiple Variables from a Function Using var to Declare Multiple Variables in One Line Non-English Variable Names
+  - Declaring Multiple Variables from a Function
+  - Using var to Declare Multiple Variables in One Line
-Changing the Value of a Variable
+  - Non-English Variable Names
-Exercise 1.07: Changing the Value of a Variable Changing Multiple Values at Once
+  - Changing the Value of a Variable
-Exercise 1.08: Changing Multiple Values at Once Operators
+  - Changing Multiple Values at Once
+- Operators
-Exercise 1.09 Using Operators with Numbers
+  - Using Operators with Numbers
-Shorthand Operator
-Exercise 1.10: Implementing Shorthand Operators Comparing Values
+  - Shorthand Operators
-Exercise 1.11: Comparing Values
+  - Comparing Values
-Zero Values
-Exercise 1.12 Zero Values
+  - Zero Values
-Value versus Pointer
+- Value versus Pointer
 Getting a Pointer
 Exercise 1.13: Getting a Pointer
 Getting a Value from a Pointer